wombleton/gitlaw-nz/acts/P/Parole Act 2002.md

     *   (d) a notice setting out the offender's rights and the procedures relating to the application.

-    (2) A Judge of a sentencing court, or a Registrar, Justice, or Community Magistrate, may issue a summons to an offender in respect of whom an application under [section 107F][164] is made; and, in that case, [sections 24][453] and [25][454] of the Summary Proceedings Act 1957 apply with all necessary modifications.
+    (2) A Judge of a sentencing court, or a Registrar, Justice, or Community Magistrate, may issue a summons to an offender in respect of whom an application under [section 107F][164] is made; and, in that case, rules in relation to service made under the [Criminal Procedure Act 2011][456] apply with all necessary modifications.

-    (3) A Judge of a sentencing court may issue a warrant for the arrest of the offender if the Judge is of the opinion that a warrant is necessary to compel the attendance of the offender; and, in that case, [sections 22][369] and [23][455] of the Summary Proceedings Act 1957 and [section 316][456] of the Crimes Act 1961 apply with all necessary modifications.
+    (3) A Judge of a sentencing court may issue a warrant for the arrest of the offender if the Judge is of the opinion that a warrant is necessary to compel the attendance of the offender; and, in that case, [sections 162][457] and [163][458] of the Criminal Procedure Act 2011 and [section 316][459] of the Crimes Act 1961 apply with all necessary modifications.

     (4) An offender who is the subject of an application for an extended supervision order must be present at the hearing of the application and may be represented by counsel.

     (5) During the hearing, the sentencing court may adjourn the hearing and,---

-    *   (a) if the offender was brought to court under [section 65(3)][457] of the Corrections Act 2004, section 65 of that Act applies; or
+    *   (a) if the offender was brought to court under [section 65(3)][460] of the Corrections Act 2004, section 65 of that Act applies; or

     *   (b) if the offender was brought to court following arrest under a warrant issued under subsection (3), the offender may be granted bail in accordance with subsection (6); but, if bail is not granted, the court must remand the offender in custody, in which case the period of the adjournment may not exceed 8 days unless the parties otherwise consent; or